I've re-written the

 replies as to your mail as you would, and keeps a little database of

-vacation replies to your personal e-mail on your behalf
+replies to your personal e-mail on your behalf

 while you are away on vacation.
 You simply write a template message to